 DEARBORN, Mich., Oct.
-11, 2012 – With many Americans facing record gasoline prices, the all-new Ford C-MAX Energi is America’s most fuel-efficient plug-in hybrid.
+11, 2012 – We know that many Americans facing record gasoline prices.
+So the all-new Ford C-MAX Energi is America’s most fuel-efficient plug-in hybrid.